jbeantx/on-call/README.md

 ## Setup

-We deployed this to Heroku, and then pointed it at the iCal feed for our developer on call rota.
+We deployed this to Heroku, and then pointed it at the iCal feed for our developer on call rotation.
 In the calendar set the location field on an event to a phone number, and any calls or text messages to the number pointed at this will be forwarded.
 You can also set multiple numbers if you have more than one team.

 ```
 heroku create our-on-call
-heroku config:set FEED_MAP='{ "+4412345677": "https://example.org/our/rota.ical" }'
+heroku config:set FEED_MAP='{ "+4412345677": "https://example.org/our/oncall.ical" }'
 git push heroku master
 ```